prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

     <td>
     Optional.<br /> <br />
     <strong>Type:</strong> bool <br /> <br />
-    <strong>Note:</strong> Applicable only when using custom block builders.
-Sets whether or not the MEV builder validator registration is enabled or not. <br /> <br />
+    <strong>Note:</strong> Sets whether or not the MEV builder validator registration is enabled or not.
+Applicable only when using custom block builders.
+If you don't run a builder, you can ignore this.  <br /> <br />
     <strong>Example:</strong> <code>true</code>
     </td>
   </tr>